ricsanfre/pi-cluster/docs/_docs/fluentbit.md

 #### Nest Filter

-Since we want to extract fields from kubernetes metadata and `modify` filter does not work properly renaming keys within maps, `nest` filter is used to take a map by key and lift its records up, so all metadata keys generated by `kubernetes` filter are transformed into `kuberentes_` keys:
+Since we want to extract fields from kubernetes metadata and `modify` filter does not work properly renaming keys within maps, `nest` filter is used to take a map by key and lift its records up, so all metadata keys generated by `kubernetes` filter are transformed into `kubernetes_` keys:

 This can be done with the filter: